ejbai31/funTappd/README.md

 [funTappd live](http://funtappd.herokuapp.com)

 funTappd is a full-stack web application designed after Untappd.
 It is built on a Ruby on Rails backend, PostgreSQL database, and React.js frontend.
+The application also utilizes Cloudinary to manage images files, where users are able to upload pictures of the beers that they come across within their reviews.

 ## Features & Implementation